mrkjofficial/basic-programs/README.md

 #### 115. Program to count vowels in a given string

 #### 116. Program to find a substring in a given string

+#### 117. Program to find the area of objects using function overloading

+#### 118. Program to implement a Student Information System using classes

+#### 119. Program to calculate GPA using array of objects

+#### 120. Program to implement Banking System using inheritance